Feeenland/5100_PHP_CMS/README.md

 - Admin: email: lauralea@ledertatze.com PW: leder
 - User: email: cmsuser@ledertatze.com PW: 5100cmsuser

+The only difference between admin and user is = the admin can edit/add and delete users

 **Files**

 _in every file at the top you find a description what this file does_